ivanaryasatya/about_me/README.md

 # 👋 Hello, I'm Ivan Aryasatya

-🎓 I'm a 10th-grade student from SMPN 16 Malang, Now I am studying at SMK Telkom Malang.
-Born in 2009 with a deep passion for **technology, electronics, and computers**.
+🎓 I'm a 10th-grade student from SMK Telkom Malang born in 2009 with a deep passion for **technology, electronics, and computers**.
 I spend most of my time exploring code, tinkering with circuits, and turning crazy ideas into working prototypes.

 ## 📄 My Portfolio